Algonquin Digital Integration Guidelines

 - use their devices for educational activities only, complying with teachers’ requests regarding the use of devices during school hours.
 There is no expectation that educators will use the device every single day in every class.

-- exhibit digital responsibility and follow the Northborough-Southborough Acceptable Use Policy.
+- exhibit digital responsibility and follow the Northborough-Southborough Responsible Use Policy.

 - obtain proper permission prior to using devices to record, transmit, or post photos or audio/video recordings of teachers or other students.